maurovm/thesis_template/README.md

 to a file named [references.bib](references.bib) if you want the "Bibliography" section to be created at the end of your document.

-## Writing a 4th Year Project (4YP) report
+## Writing a 4<sup>th</sup> Year Project (4YP) report

-If you are an undergraduate student at the University of Oxford reading [Engineering Science](https://eng.ox.ac.uk/study/undergraduate/your-degree), you will carry out a self-led project in your fourth year.
+If you are an undergraduate student at the University of Oxford reading [Engineering Science](https://eng.ox.ac.uk/study/undergraduate/your-degree), you will carry out a self-led project during your fourth year.
 It usually involves original research or significant design and construction work, undertaken in close consultation with an academic supervisor.
 At the end of your project (usually by the beginning of Trinity term), you will need to submit a report